kongondo/MenuBuilder/README.md

 GPL2

 ## Changelog

+### Version 0.2.5
+1. Fixed typos and minor bugs where we needed to check if a variable was an array first before counting it.

 ### Version 0.2.4
 1. Fixed a bug where default_class was not getting applied to included children in getMenuItems() context.